 The Orange Tip is a familiar spring butterfly throughout most of Britain and Ireland and is seen most frequently in gardens, along hedgerows, riverbanks, damp meadows and woodland edges.
 Like the Green-veined White the caterpillars feed on a range of wild Cruciferae but are especially associated with Lady's Smock (Cardamine pratense) and Garlic Mustard (Alliaria petiolata) (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid increase with a increase of 45%
+Status over the last 20 years is Rapid increase with a decrease of 44.6%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.